evanlong/vertigo/ISSUES.md

 # Features

-- Move duration slider to left side of screen
-    + move duration label inline with the slider
-    + magnify text as it slides
 - Countdown to recording
-    + Include some text, or animation indicating the direction of movement of the phone
 - Progress of the recording 0-100%
     + Progress bar on the push/pull indicator?
     + Progress bar some place else?